All Articles

 Run the numbers on what a supplier failure actually costs:

 Batch rejection.
 You discover quality issues mid-production.
 Discard the batch, clean all equipment, source replacement material, restart production.
-Typical cost: $50,000-200,000 depending on batch size.
+Typical cost: $50,000 to $200,000 depending on batch size.
+For manufacturers producing nicotine salts or nicotine polacrilex products, the costs are higher because these formulations involve additional processing steps that must be repeated from scratch.

 Reformulation costs.
 Switching suppliers mid-production means revalidating formulations, updating regulatory filings, and potentially re-running stability studies.
-Timeline: 3-6 months.
+Timeline: 3 to 6 months.
 Cost: varies, but always more than you budgeted.
+This is particularly painful for products using nicotine bitartrate dihydrate, where the salt form, particle size, and dissolution characteristics must be revalidated with each new source.

-The "savings" from unverified nicotine typically amount to $2-8/kg.
+The "savings" from unverified nicotine typically amount to $2 to $8/kg.
 A single incident wipes out years of those savings overnight.

 Before signing any supply agreement, confirm these six things:

 Third-party certifications.
 ISO 9001, HACCP, GMP at minimum.
-STC certification covers the full supply chain.
-Ask for current certificates and verify them independently.
+STC certification covers the full supply chain from seed to customer.
+Ask for current certificates and verify them independently with the issuing body.
+Certifications expire and can be revoked.
+A PDF from 2019 is not evidence of current compliance.

 How much do you actually know about the nicotine in your products right now?
 Can you trace your current inventory back to a specific farm?
 Do your COAs come from accredited labs with batch-specific data?